-• Transparency: Leaders know when to expect the next big release
+- Enhances Transparency: Leaders and stakeholders know when to expect the next product release.

 Break Larger Tasks into Smaller Chunks